-Child custody issues are often the most contested aspects of a divorce.
-Your child’s welfare and future are of the utmost importance and the laws concerning parenting during and after a divorce were written with your child’s best interests in mind.
-When it comes to your children the most important thing is having a close and nurturing relationship.
-A Reno child custody lawyer is experienced in these matters and can help during these times, so your children stay a priority.
+For obvious reasons, child custody issues are often the most contested and the most important aspects of a divorce proceeding.
+Your child’s welfare and future are of the utmost importance.
+The laws concerning parenting during and after a divorce were written with the intent of guarding the best interests of children involved in a family law matter.
+When it comes to your children, the most important thing is having a close and nurturing relationship through what can be a trying time.
+A child custody lawyer is experienced in these matters and can help during these times, so your children stay a priority throughout the process.

-At the end of any custody case or divorce case with children, the Nevada court makes a ruling on which parent will have legal custody of the parties’ child or children and how much parenting time each parent will have with the child or children.
+At the end of any custody case or divorce case with children, the Nevada court makes a determination regarding which parent will have legal custody of the parties’ child or children and how much parenting time each parent will have with the child or children.
 Nevada child custody laws favor joint custody.
-In Nevada, there is a presumption that joint custody is in the best interests of the child.
-In determining which parent will have custody, the court looks to the factors set forth in NRS 125.480(4).
-In determining the best interest of the child, the court shall consider and set forth its specific findings concerning, among other things:
+There is a presumption that joint custody is in the best interest of the child baring any factors that may impact that decision by the judge.
+In determining which parent will have custody, the court looks to the factors set forth in NRS 125.480(4) The court shall consider and set forth its specific findings concerning, among other things:

 Child custody and visitation rights are delicate matters.
-We can assist you whether you are going through a divorce, you are initiating custody proceedings, or you wish to modify an existing visitation or custody order.
-When possible, a child should have a loving and supportive relationship with each parent.
-A child’s home environment should be safe, stable and consistent.
-At the Petroni Law Group, we understand that every parent has preferences when it comes to child custody and visitation.
-Ultimately, the court will make decisions based on the best interests of the child.
-So, this will always be the driving factor to consider as we help you negotiate a positive child custody arrangement.
+Whether you are going through a divorce, initiating custody proceedings, or wish to modify an existing visitation or custody order we can assist you.
+When possible, a child should have a loving and supportive relationship with each parent and the home environment should be safe, stable and consistent.
+Every parent has preferences and much at stake when it comes to child custody and visitation.
+Ultimately, the court will make decisions based on the best interests of the child or children involved.
+This will always be the driving factor to consider as we help negotiate a positive child custody arrangement.

-A Reno child custody lawyer at Petroni Law Group is experienced in establishing, modifying, and enforcing child custody and visitation plans for clients, whether or not they were ever married to their child’s other parent.
-If you are a parent who would like to legally establish the right to have custody of or have access to visit your child, or if you are a parent who would like to obtain child support from your child’s other parent, please contact our office today at 775-420-4221 for an initial consultation.
+Petroni Law Group is experienced in establishing, modifying, and enforcing child custody and visitation plans for clients, whether or not they were ever married.
+If you are a parent who would like to legally establish the right to have custody of or have access to visit your child, or if you are a parent who would like to obtain child support from your child’s other parent, please contact our office today at 775-420-4221 to schedule an initial consultation.